openjdk/guide/src/guide/contributing-to-an-open-jdk-project.md

 ### 1. Sign the OCA

-Oracle is the steward of OpenJDK.
-In order to make your patch available for review you must first sign the [Oracle Contributor Agreement](https://oca.opensource.oracle.com/) (OCA).
-This agreement gives Oracle and you as a contributor joint copyright interests in the code.
+Like many other open-source communities, the OpenJDK Community requires Contributors to jointly assign their copyright on contributed code.
+Oracle is the steward of OpenJDK and if you haven't yet signed the [Oracle Contributor Agreement](https://oca.opensource.oracle.com/) (OCA) then please do so.
+This is required in order to make your patch available for review.
+The OCA gives Oracle and you as a Contributor joint copyright interests in the code.
 You will retain your copyright while also granting those rights to Oracle.

 When you sign the OCA, please make sure that you specify your GitHub user name in the `Username` field of the OCA.
 If you try to create a PR before you have signed the OCA, or if you didn't specify your GitHub user name, you'll get instructions telling you to do so, and the PR won't be published until this is done.
 OCA registration is a manual process.
 Please allow for up to several days to have your OCA application processed, even though it's normally processed swiftly.
 An alphabetical list of all of the assigned OpenJDK usernames may be found on the [OpenJDK people](https://db.openjdk.org/people) list.

+You only need to sign the OCA once in order to cover all changes that you might contribute to any Oracle-sponsored open-source community.
+If you've already signed the OCA or the former SCA (Sun Contributor Agreement) for any Oracle-sponsored open-source community, then you do not need to sign it again in order to contribute to OpenJDK.
+Please note that you don't need to sign an OCA if you work at Oracle or a company which has negotiated an equivalent agreement.

 ### 2. Socialize your change

 Once the OCA is signed, please restrain your urge to create a PR just a little while longer.
 In order to prepare the community for your patch, please socialize your idea on the relevant [mailing lists](#mailing-lists).

+It's actually a good idea to discuss what you're trying to do with other engineers working on the same code already before you invest significant time working on a change.
+They're likely to be able to offer comments and suggestions that will result in a higher-quality change and a smoother submission process.
+Announcing that you're working on a particular item can also help to avoid wasted effort in case someone else is already working on it.

 Almost all changes, and in particular any API changes, must go this route and have a broad agreement in place before there is any point in presenting code.
 To understand the criteria by which your patch is going to be judged, please read [_Why is My Change Rejected?_](#why-is-my-change-rejected) below.
 In short, hidden constraints and assumptions, stability and quality, maintainability, compatibility, and conformance to specifications must be considered before your PR is ready to be submitted.
 If you don't understand the constraints for acceptance, you might be surprised when your PR is rejected.

 ### 3. Find a sponsor